What to do About Back Acne

-Summer is a time for tank tops and bathing suits.
+Summer in New York is a time for tank tops and bathing suits.
 Unfortunately, it is also the worst time for people prone to back acne, a.k.a. “bacne.”
 Heat, humidity and sweat lead to occlusion and clogged pores, trapping skin surface bacteria and attracting inflammation.
 Pimples on the back are often cystic, which means they are not only unsightly, but can be painful and leave marks.
 Fortunately, bacne sufferers can take steps to minimize and treat breakouts.

 Sweat that does not evaporate sits on the skin’s surface, clogs pores and attracts bacteria.
 The trapping and occlusion leads to inflammation and breakouts.